 In some cases where the jaw bone has diminished due to long-term missing teeth, dental wear, periodontal disease, ageing or injury, it may be necessary to undergo a bone-grafting technique prior to the implant surgery.
 Your dentist will advise you if this may be required after examining your initial x-rays.

-Your new teeth will be matched to blend the shape and colour of your existing teeth for seamless integration.
-They will function just like your natural teeth, allowing you to chew, speak and smile with confidence.
+Your new teeth will be matched to blend the shape and color of your existing teeth for seamless integration.
+They will function just like your natural teeth, allowing you to chew, speak, and smile with confidence.